 (e) Market Participant, as applicable, shall provide to the ISO requests to purchase specified amounts of energy for each hour of the Operating Day during which it intends to purchase from the Day-Ahead Energy Market.

-(f) Market Participants are responsible for reporting to the ISO anticipated availability and other information concerning Generator Assets, Demand Response Resources and Dispatchable Asset Related Demands required by the ISO New England Operating Documents, including but not limited to the Market Participant’s ability to procure fuel and physical limitations that could reduce Resource output or demand reduction capability for the pertinent Operating Day.
+(f) Market Participants are responsible for reporting to the ISO anticipated availability and other information concerning Generator Assets, Demand Response Resources, Demand Response Distributed Energy Resource Aggregations and Dispatchable Asset Related Demands required by the ISO New England Operating Documents, including but not limited to the Market Participant’s ability to procure fuel and physical limitations that could reduce Resource output or demand reduction capability for the pertinent Operating Day.

 III.1.8 [Reserved.]